Lab 3: Convolution

 Why do we need to "flip" the kernel?

-If we were didn't flip the kernel, we would technically be implementing correlation.
+If we didn't flip the kernel, we would technically be implementing correlation.

 You are welcome to read more about their differences here or here.